Sarosim/CUBE-Rota/README.md

 ## Deployment

 I deployed the site on GitHub Pages from the master branch.
 Any future changes committed to the master branch will automatically update the deployed site.
-By default on GitHub, the landing page must be named index.html, therefore it my not be renamed.
+By default on GitHub, the landing page must be named index.html, therefore it may not be renamed.

 ## Credits

 ### Media

 As mention earlier, the background image is obtained from Pixabay.
-Likewise, the 'fake' logos for the *happy customers* section, is by [ptra]("https://pixabay.com/users/ptra-359668/").
+Likewise, the 'fake' logos for the *happy customers* section are from Pixabay, by [ptra]("https://pixabay.com/users/ptra-359668/").

 The profile pictures at the Quotes section is my wife and myself, names and the hotel are fictional.